raspberrypilearning/code-a-carol/en/step_3.md

 ## Decomposition

-In programming terms, decomposition is breaking down a large problem into parts and solving each part in order to solve the whole problem.
+In programming terms, decomposition is breaking down a problem into smaller parts and solving each part in order to solve the whole problem.

-Let's look at the first part of the popular Christmas song, the "Twelve days of Christmas":
+Let's look at the first part of the popular Christmas song _Twelve days of Christmas_:

-_On the first day of Christmas, my true love sent to me A partridge in a pear tree.
+`On the first day of Christmas, my true love sent to me A partridge in a pear tree.

 On the second day of Christmas, my true love sent to me